powerman/narada4d/README.md

           will be released.
     - Access data in case of supported data schema version.
     - Release lock.
-- In case application can't acquire lock (data schema version is not initialized yet) or see unsupported data schema version it may either exit or just repeat until this change.
+- In case application see unsupported data schema version it may either exit or just repeat until this change.

 # Requirements